matteodisabatino/express-prometheus-middleware/README.md

 Since version 4.1.0 the module supports all existing Node.js versions from 16.0.0.

+Since version 5.0.0 the module supports only Node.js 20 or greater than or equal to 22.

 The module is write in TypeScript following the [Google TypeScript Style Guide](https://google.github.io/styleguide/tsguide.html).
 If you find something not compliant with, please provide a pull request.

 In general every pull request that will: